Our Climate Commitment

 The City of Madison is committed to doing our part to reduce greenhouse gas emissions and avoid the worst impacts of climate change.
 Madison has set the ambitious goal of reaching 100% renewable energy and net zero carbon emissions for city operations by 2030 and community-wide by 2050.

 Mayor Satya Rhodes-Conway's Climate Forward Agenda highlights priority actions the City is taking to reach this goal, improve our resilience, and grow our green economy.
+Check out this Climate Action Spotlight on the Mayor's blog to learn the 15 Ways Madison is Leading on Climate.

 Climate Change is Happening Now